Skip to article frontmatterSkip to article content

 Troubleshoot Instabilities & Divergence

-If a steady simulation never reaches stability of fluxes or even flux divergence, make sure that all boundaries are robustly defined according to the spotlight section on boundary conditions, and have a look at the workflow in the next section on mass conservation.
+If a steady simulation fails to attain stable fluxes, or if the fluxes diverge, verify that all boundaries are robustly defined according to the spotlight section on boundary conditions, and consult the workflow in the section on mass conservation.